almossawi/badarguments/extras/content/posts/main/index.md

 Does it or doesn't it?

+"Most of the injuries were to the face and eyes and **appeared to be caused** by rubber bullets."

+It's fairly straightforward to tell if an injury was caused by a rubber bullet.

 “While the first author's clarification appeased some fans, it appears to have irked the second author. **Some social media users have also speculated** that the two unfollowed each other on Twitter.”

 Did they or didn't they?
 It would have been easy to confirm that before running the story.

 **Shifting responsibility.** "Carbon footprint" is a term popularized by British Petroleum, and one they successfully managed to make stick with catchy PR blurbs like "It’s time to go on a low-carbon diet."
 The term's aim, undoubtedly, was to insinuate to ordinary people that _their_ everyday activities were major contributors to global warming, rather than the actions of fossil fuel companies.
 An ingenius shifting of blame.

+Similarly, **excited delirium** sounds more organic than death by Taser.
+A syndrome pushed into the mainstream, coincidentally, by the Taser company Axon and its catalog of self-funded studies and network of experts, researchers, and consultants.

 Elsewhere, the qualifying phrase “people experiencing” followed by some misfortune or quality has a similar effect.
 It moves the agency away from the person in question to an external factor.
 It's meant to humanize, though in cases where the movement of that agency is debatable, it ends up passing the buck.